Royal Caribbean's Next-Gen, Wildly Over-the-Top Cruise Ship Is Almost Ready

 Before we dig into the details, you might want to grab a flotation device, break out your highest SPF sunscreen, and take a deep breath, because there's a ton to talk about.
 Here goes nothing.

-Icon of the Seas, which is currently finishing up construction at Meyer Turku shipyard in Finland, is slated to debut in late 2023, with guest sailings out of Miami launching in early 2024.
-The ship will measure 1,198 feet long.
-It'll have 18 passenger decks (and 20 in total), seven pools, nine whirlpools, six record-breaking waterslides, up to 2,350 crew members, and 5,610 passengers with its 2,805 state rooms at double occupancy (7,600 passengers maximum), according to the company.
-With a gross tonnage (a ship's total internal volume) of 250,800, the Icon of the Seas will be bigger than the current biggest cruise ship in the world, Royal Caribbean's Wonder of the Seas (236,857 GT).
+Icon of the Seas, which just finished its initial round of sea trials in June, is slated to welcome its first guest sailing (which is already sold-out) out of Miami on January 27, 2024.
+The ship is massive, and it measures 1,198 feet long.
+It has 18 passenger decks (and 20 in total), seven pools, nine whirlpools, six record-breaking waterslides, up to 2,350 crew members, and 5,610 passengers with its 2,805 state rooms at double occupancy (7,600 passengers maximum), according to the company.
+With a gross tonnage (a ship's total internal volume) of 250,800, the Icon of the Seas is bigger than the current biggest cruise ship in the world, Royal Caribbean's Wonder of the Seas (236,857 GT).

 Whew.
 Are you out of breath yet?
 Well, hold onto your swimsuit because there's more.